 Whatever type of icing/confectioners sugar you use, beet or cane, if it hasn’t been ground fine enough, there can be problems with the sugar grains blocking the smaller nozzles, especially with extra small ones such as 00 or 000, if it has not been ground finely enough.

 It depends on the brand of sugar you use, and it does not necessarily depend on the price you pay for it.
 I have bought a cheap icing/confectioner’s sugar and found it has been ground finer than the more expensive one.
 It is a case of finding the brand you like, and if it works, then keep using it.

 This may sound silly, but it works

 If you are making Royal icing that is going to be used for piping with fine tubes, then use a NEW ladies nylon stocking, stretch it over a bowl and pass the icing/confectioner’s sugar through it.

-It takes a few minutes to pass enough through to use but well worth the effort in order to get a smooth icing that doesn’t block the very small tubes you use for fine piping.
+It takes a few minutes to pass through enough to use but well worth the effort to get a smooth icing that doesn’t block the very small tubes you use for fine piping.

 But wait – there’s more…

 My biggest problem with sugar beet icing/confectioner’s sugar is that it doesn’t make good gum paste for flower making.
 It doesn’t seem to have the same texture or stretch as gum paste made with sugar cane icing/confectioner’s sugar.

-I’ve also found that if I use sugar beet icing/confectioner’s sugar for making gum paste it’s not so white as if it is made with sugar cane, even if I beat it for a long time.
-That aspect of it is not such a problem if I am going to add colour to the paste but if I want white flowers I add some white gel paste colour to it.
+I’ve also found that if I use sugar beet icing/confectioner’s sugar for making gum paste, it’s not so white as if it is made with sugar cane, even if I beat it for a long time.
+That aspect of it is not such a problem if I am going to add color to the paste, but if I want white flowers, I add some white gel paste color to it.

-Manufacturers don’t always label their product (and apparently they don’t have to) to show if it is made from cane sugar or sugar beet, so you may not know what you are buying until you use it.
+Manufacturers don’t always label their product to show if it’s made from cane sugar or sugar beet, so you may not know what you are buying until you use it.

 The best solution I have found…